Speak Out Drama Lessons

 • Avoid if at all possible giving a lift to a child/young person and in the event that you do then make sure that the primary carers are informed.

 • Maintain awareness around language and comments made.
-If you think that something you said may have caused offence or upset, then try to address it in a sensitive matter.
+If you think that something you said may have caused offense or upset, then try to address it in a sensitive matter.

 3. Inappropriate Behaviour